SA Yorkie Rescue — Yorkie adoption and surrender support South AfricaSA Yorkie Rescue

 How SAYR assesses multi-dog situations

 The team approaches multi-dog cases practically.
-The goal is not to place every dog through SAYR — it is to find the safest, most realistic outcome for each dog.
+The goal is not to place every dog through SAYR — it is to review the safest, most realistic available options for each dog.
 This might mean:

 What NOT to do